ServiceNow/Fast-LLM/docs/quick-start.md

 === "Kubernetes"

     You selected to use [Kubernetes](https://kubernetes.io/) with [KubeFlow](https://www.kubeflow.org/) for this tutorial.
 We will use a `PyTorchJob` resource to train our model with the `ghcr.io/servicenow/fast-llm:latest` Docker image and store our input data and output results in shared [persistent volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVCs).
-The Kubernetes cluster should have at least one node and one GPU of Ampere architecture or newer.
+The Kubernetes cluster should have at least one node and one GPU of Volta architecture or newer.

     Let's now create two PVCs named `pvc-fast-llm-inputs` and `pvc-fast-llm-results` to store our input data and output results, respectively.